Boulevard World

-Boulevard World (BLVD World) (بوليفارد وورلد) is an amusement park situated at the Prince Turki al-Awwal Road in the Hittin neighborhood of Riyadh, Saudi Arabia, located adjacent to Boulevard City.
+Boulevard World (also BLVD World; بوليفارد وورلد) is an amusement park situated at the Prince Turki al-Awwal Road in the Hittin neighborhood of Riyadh, Saudi Arabia, located adjacent to Boulevard City.
 Opened in November 2022, it operates primarily during the annual Riyadh Season entertainment festival and features replicas of iconic landmarks from several countries.
-Besides being a high-end miniature park, it also features the world’s largest man-made lagoon, with an area of approximately 12-hectares.
+Besides being a high-end miniature park, it also features the world’s largest man-made lagoon, with an area of approximately 12 ha.
 So far, Riyadh Season 2024 at Boulevard World attracted 6 million visitors since its opening on October 12.

-Similar to Qiddiya, which is under construction, Boulevard World is one of the few amusement parks supported by Saudi Vision 2030 to make Saudi Arabia the entertainment capital of the world and diversify its economy away from oil.
+Similar to Qiddiya City, which is under construction, Boulevard World is one of the few amusement parks supported by Saudi Vision 2030 to make Saudi Arabia the entertainment capital of the world and diversify its economy away from oil.

 Overview

 Boulevard World was first introduced in October 2022 when the chairman of General Entertainment Authority Turki bin Abdul Mohsen al-Sheikh posted a three-minute trailer of the entertainment zone on his official Twitter handle.